 Physical Security Threats

 The physical security is another important aspect of network security.
 The aspects of physical security must be dealt with in the organizational policy.
-The physical security has four classes of physical threats are:
+Physical security threats have four classes:

-- Hardware threats– hardware threat is physical damage network devices, servers, and workstations.
+- Hardware security threats– this is a security threat related to hardware.
+It damage network devices, servers, and workstations.

 - Electrical threats– This threat is about the input voltage, the voltage may be insufficient, voltage spikes, unconditioned power, and complete power loss